douglascarson/douglascarson.github.io/posts/public/az-900-study-notes.md

 #### Cloud models
 * The public cloud
     * you use shared infrastructure that is accessible to the public Internet
-    * the network, storage and VMs are provided by the cliud provider
+    * the network, storage and VMs are provided by the cloud provider
     * Easy and fast to move to the cloud
     * you only pay for what you use
 * The private cloud
-    * provate cloud can be hosted on-prem or in a third party hosting provider
+    * private cloud can be hosted on-prem or in a third party hosting provider
     * two of the main reasons people choose the private cloud are privacy and regulatory requirements
     * Operate on a private network accessible to only one organisation
 * The hybrid Cloud